saadricklamar/cycle-city/README.md

 # Cycle-City App

 Traveling to a new city, but not sure if it's bike accessible?
 Cycle-City has biking information on over 60 cities and provides users with a map of the city's bike program.
-If you're traveling or new to a city, then hop on Cycle-City and find your next biking adventure!
+If you're traveling to a new city, then hop on Cycle-City and find your next biking adventure!

 ## Project Goals